The Spook Who Sat by the Door (novel)

 The Spook Who Sat by the Door (1969), by Sam Greenlee, is the fictional story of Dan Freeman, the first black CIA officer, and of the CIA's history of training persons and political groups who later used their specialised training in gathering intelligence, political subversion, and guerrilla warfare against the CIA.
-The novel has been described as "part thriller, part satire and part social commentary".
+The novel has been characterised as "part thriller, part satire and part social commentary".
 As described by The New Yorker, the title "alludes to the conspicuous deployment of the agency's one black officer to display its phony integration".

 The author, Sam Greenlee, was told by Aubrey Lewis (1935–2001), one of the first black FBI agents recruited to the Bureau in 1962, that The Spook Who Sat by the Door was required reading at the FBI Academy in Quantico, Virginia.
-Having been much rejected by mainstream publishers, Greenlee's spy novel first was published by Allison & Busby in the UK in March 1969, after the author met Ghanaian-born editor Margaret Busby in London the previous year, and by the Richard W. Baron Publishing Company, in the US.
+Having been much rejected by mainstream publishers, Greenlee's spy novel first was published by Allison & Busby in the UK in March 1969, after the author met Ghanaian-born editor Margaret Busby in London the previous year, and in the US by the Richard W. Baron Publishing Company.
 It was subsequently translated into several languages, including French, Italian, Dutch, Japanese, Finnish, Swedish, and German.